 Legalising use of the second pill, misoprostol, at home has been well received by gynaecologists, with the president of the Royal College of Obstetricians and Gynaecologists (RCOG) describing this as a compassionate measure which symbolises “a major step forward for women’s healthcare”, as it prevents the distress and embarrassment of pain and bleeding during their journey home from taking their second pill.

-However, the Society for the Protection of Unborn Children believes this move “further trivialises abortion”, as it pushes women to experience the emotional and physical trauma of a miscarriage without actual medical supervision, which may compromise women’s wellbeing.
+However, the Society for the Protection of Unborn Children believes this move “further trivialises abortion” as it pushes women to experience the emotional and physical trauma of a miscarriage without medical supervision.
 Right To Life has also expressed their concern about the ability to adequately monitor who takes the pills and whether they are taken free from force or coercion.

-In March 2020, The UK’s Department of Health and Social care confirmed that it would allow women in England to temporarily manage medical abortions at home in light of the lockdown imposed due to the COVID-19 pandemic.
-Under the new policy, women in England were able to take both medications necessary for medical abortion at home during the first 10 weeks of pregnancy following a telephone or electronic medical consultation rather than having to take the first dose at a health facility.
+In March 2020, the UK’s Department of Health and Social care confirmed that it would allow women in England to temporarily manage medical abortions at home in light of the lockdown imposed due to the COVID-19 pandemic.
+Under this policy, women in England were able to take both medications necessary for medical abortion at home during the first 10 weeks of pregnancy following a telephone or electronic medical consultation, rather than having to take the first dose at a health facility.

-There is significant legal debate surrounding abortion, which centres around the date at which point abortion is allowed.
+There is significant legal debate surrounding abortion, which centres around the point in time at which abortion is allowed.

 This debate centres around beliefs about when the foetus becomes a living organism, and thus when abortion becomes murder.
 Some people believe that abortion at any point in the pregnancy is murder.
 At the other end of the spectrum, others argue that abortion is acceptable at any point during the pregnancy as, until the child is born, they do not consider it to be alive.

-Until October 2019, abortion was illegal in Northern Ireland and tantamount to murder unless the woman’s life was at risk or if continuing with the pregnancy would cause serious physical or mental health effects to the woman.
+Until October 2019, abortion was illegal in Northern Ireland, unless the woman’s life was at risk or if continuing with the pregnancy would cause serious physical or mental health effects to the woman.